Harry Ogg

 Kapellmeister: Deutsche Oper am Rhein

-Kapellmeister of Deutsche Oper am Rhein, Harry’s third season includes a new production of Rusalka and revivals of Der Fliegende Holländer and Don Giovanni.
-Over the past two seasons he has conducted a wide range of repertoire including Die Tote Stadt, Madama Butterfly, La Traviata, La Cenerentola, Tosca, Hänsel und Gretel and Die Zauberflöte, among others.
+As Kapellmeister of Deutsche Oper am Rhein Harry has been repeatedly lauded in the press, most recently for a new production of Rusalka directed by Vasily Barkhatov and revivals of Don Giovanni and der Fliegende Höllander.
+During his tenure Harry has also conducted productions of Die Tote Stadt, Madama Butterfly, La Traviata, La Cenerentola, Tosca, Hänsel und Gretel and Die Zauberflöte, among others.

 Download programme biography